dmauser/opnazure/README.md

 - First access can be done using HTTPS://PublicIP.
 Please ignore SSL/TLS errors and proceed.
 - Your first login is going to be username Root and password OPNsense (PLEASE change your password right the way)
 - To access SSH you can either deploy a Jumpbox VM on Trusted Subnet or create a Firewall Rule to allow SSH to Internet.
+- To send traffic to OPNSense you need to create UDR 0.0.0.0 and set IP of trusted NIC (10.0.1.4) as NVA.
+Associate that NVA to Trusted-Subnet.

 ## Roadmap